Saladsnek/MyWebsite/index.md

 I enjoy playing games like World of Warcraft, Borderlands 2 and Fallout 4 as they provide engaging gameplay and interesting stories to go with them.
 These games offer unique themes that provoke questions and place you in the boots of the character you are playing as.
 This roleplaying aspect is what grabs me in these sorts of games.

-I also have an interest in
+I also have an interest in cartoons and animation, futhermore, a few years ago I completed my Silver Arts Award by using animation as a main part of it.

 I know how to code a bit in C# and Python Idle but I want to learn Javascript and C++ as well.